Co-Founder and Managing Director, OI Engine

-Nathan previously co-led the organizational design practice for IDEO Europe.
-During his tenure, he worked with companies in diverse industries (from financial services to health care) to help them understand why innovation is important, what types are appropriate for different companies, and how to support an entire enterprise in building upon its existing assets to meet future needs and goals.
+During his previous tenure in the organizational design practice for IDEO Europe, he worked with companies in diverse industries (from financial services to health care) to help them understand why innovation is important, what types are appropriate for different companies, and how to support an entire enterprise in building upon its existing assets to meet future needs and goals.

 Nathan has always been fascinated by how technology can be used to encourage collaboration within groups of people, from professionals employed by the same company to colleagues connected by online social networks.
 His innovative work in this area has been featured by the BBC and MTV and has appeared in more than a dozen major art exhibitions, from Touch Me at the Victoria and Albert Museum in London to the International Furniture Fair in Milan, Italy.